ring-lang/ring/README.md

 ## 🚀Fast Enough For Many Applications

-Ring is designed to be a simple, small, and flexible language in the first place, but also it is fast enough for many applications.
+Ring is designed to be a simple, lightweight, flexible and embeddable language in the first place, but also it is fast enough for many applications.

 Also, when we need more speed we can use C/C++ extensions!